unraid/shared-callbacks/README.md

 By default, encrypted callback data is now placed in the URL hash (fragment) rather than a query parameter to help prevent sensitive data from being sent in referrers.

-You can control this behavior via the `CallbackConfig` passed to `useCallback`:
+You can control this behavior via the `CallbackConfig` passed to `createCallback`:

 ```ts
 interface CallbackConfig {